PositiveSumData/NationalOralHealthDataPortal/Data/InsureKidsNow/README.md

 # Insure Kids Now (IKN) dental provider database

 The [InsureKidsNow.gov](https://www.insurekidsnow.gov/) website is designed to provide help inform caregivers about their Medicaid-enrolled child's dental benefit and to help them locate Medicaid-participating dentists.
 Given an address and search criteria, the website presents caregivers with a list of dentists and their contact information.
 A copy of this database was kindly provided to Positive Sum Health Informatics for the National Oral Health Data Portal project.
-The dataset could illuminate all sorts of aspects of our dental safety net.
-Although, as the database was not designed for public health analysis, it has its, it has its limitations.
-These limitations may be too great to include in the oral health data portal project at this time.
+The dataset could help illuminate access disparities, but it does have its limitations.

 ## Utility